GeorgeTsoukalas/GeorgeTsoukalas.github.io/_pages/about.md

 Projects
 --------
 I work on personal projects regularly.
 In the past, I have:
-- Developed several indie games, including one which had over 20 million plays, and $ > 100,000 $ daily average users consistently.
+- Developed several indie games, including one which had over 20 million plays, and over $100,000 $ daily average users consistently.
-- CNNs for jigsaw puzzle solving
+- CNNs for Jigsaw Puzzle Solving
-- Simulated Annealing for N-Queen type problem
+- Simulated Annealing for N-Queen problem variant
 - Implementation of minimax for an Othello Engine
 - a couple others, which can be found [here](/cv)